 Safety Inspections

-Right now, if you own a car in Texas, you have to get an annual safety inspection.
+In 2024, if you owned a car in Texas, you’d have to get an annual safety inspection.
 It’s about ensuring that the brakes work, lights are functional, mirrors are intact, and tires aren’t going to blow out at any moment.

 Emissions Testing